 He's working with the Psulron to help them track and capture other Glitches.

-Ishmael, it looks as though he's on death's door.
-No amount of healing seems to help him.
-Attempting healing on Ishmael inside the Node Simulation has not helped him.
-He thinks the Psulron are messing with the Base Code here to disallow it.
+Injuries: He looks as though he's on death's door.
+No amount of healing inside this narrative seems to help him.
+He thinks the Psulron are messing with the Simulation Engines here to disallow it.
 The damage done to him inside the Node Simulation was done to him outside of it as well.
 To his "Glitch" self.
 He thinks the Psulron are trying to capture him outside this Node Simulation narrative.
-The somewhat self-aware NPCs torturing him were a delivery method for delivering the necessary changes into him.
-He looks at Hazel's incredulous expression - "That's how they cursed me."
-He cannot risk losing his life, or he will be captured by the Sauron, and that is something he's avoided for.
+The somewhat self-aware NPCs torturing him were a delivery method fort he necessary physical changes into him.
+He looks at Hazel's incredulous expression - "That's how they cursed me," he tries to explain in terms the Cleric can understand.
+Ismael cannot risk losing his life inside the simulation, or he will be captured by the Psulron.
+That is something he's avoided for centuries.